 If a customer reaches out with an issue that’s new to your agent, the agent doesn’t sweat it.
 They know they have the resources, team support, and leadership they need to accurately solve the problem.
 Plus, they have the confidence they need to communicate the fix to the customer.
 Empowered agents can say, with gumption, that an issue won’t happen again.

 2. Empowered agents show your customers more empathy.

-3. Your agents are connected to your company mission and less likely to burnout.
+3. Your agents feel connected to your company mission and are less likely to burnout.

 Empowering your agents means connecting them to your company’s mission.
-It means living and breathing that mission, as well as showing them the role they play in your company’s success and your customers’ satisfaction.
-For your customers, an agent’s clarity about their purpose translates to more dignified conversations and a better customer experience.
+It means living and breathing that mission and showing them the role they play in your company’s success.
+When an agent feels connected to a larger purpose, it translates to more engaged conversations and a better customer experience.
 Burnout is all too common among call center employees.
 According to a study by Gallup, anyone can experience burnout: